jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 ## Requirements

 - CMC requires an Azure networking IP address plan presented to them.
-- Solution must be scalable, secure, and resilient.
-Solution must account for future workloads.
+Where applicable, IP addresses should be contiguous.
-- Solution must be aligned to the zero trust principles.
+- The solution must be scalable, secure, and resilient and be aligned to the zero trust principles.
-- The primary Azure region CMC will use is North Europe.
+- The primary Azure region CMC will use is East US.
-- Design cross-premises connectivity for YADA, including on-premises and from any resources deployed on the Azure Vnet.
+- You need to design connectivity for YADA, including from on-premises and from any resources in Azure.
-- Plan and document network design and connectivity solution.
+- You need to plan and document network design and connectivity solution.
-- Design must include central access to shared services.
+- The design must include central access to shared services.
-- Deploy a test VM in the Azure virtual network for validation of connectivity.
+- You must deploy a test VM in Azure to validate connectivity between on-premises and Azure.
-- They are looking for a cost-effective solution.
-- Solution components should take advantage of cloud resiliency to individually meet SLA requirement of 99.99% as far as possible
+- The solution must be cost-effective solution and should take advantage of cloud resiliency to individually meet the SLA requirement of 99.99% as far as possible.
 - Secure remote access to servers must be provided to the consultants for them to continue their work.
 A single hardened access point is required.
-No public IP should be attached to management VMs.

 ## Success Criteria

 To successfully complete this challenge as a team you must:

-- Present to your coach your virtual network design.
+- Present to your coach your network design.
 This must include at a network topology diagram and an IP address plan.
 - Present the virtual network deployment in your subscription (only deploy after you've agreed with both your coach and team your network design).
 - Present the cross-premises connection in your subscription.
 - Validate your hybrid connection to the on-premises network from Azure